Farhad-Firozitabar/local-library/README.md

 ## Overview

 For testing purposes!
-Consider the fact that if it was a real project I would use a SQL database and implement the authentication in that!
+Consider the fact that if it was a real project I would use a SQL database and implement the authentication with that!
+# to Run
+- install node.js on your local mechine
 # **Backend Setup**

 ### 1. Navigate to the Backend Directory